The Pick-up Artist (1987 film): Production

 James Toback wrote the film for Warren Beatty who liked the script but was reluctant to play a character driven by his erotic compulsions.
 Toback then considered Robert De Niro but ultimately decided the role of Jack Jericho should be played by a younger actor.

 The film was at Paramount.
 Then in 1984 Beatty bought it and set up the production at Fox.
 Toback says the film was "not even remotely" based on Beatty.
 "The guy in the script chases after people.
 Warren always has people chasing after him."

 It was Toback's fourth film as director.
 He says his first three "were all dark movies that ended unhappily.
 Now I'm taking a vacation from dread and gloom.
 If you were casting Pick Up Artist 30 years ago you would have wanted Cary Grant and Irene Dunne.
 No two actors would have been more wrong for my other movies."

 Reception

 Critical response

-The film has gained generally mixed reviews.
 On Rotten Tomatoes the film holds a 58% rating based on 24 reviews.
+On Metacritic it has a score of 48% based on reviews from 15 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

+Janet Maslin of The New York Times wrote: "The film roams from the Upper West Side to Coney Island to Atlantic City, maintaining a lighthearted style that doesn't quite match the hints of obsessiveness in Mr. Toback's screenplay."
+Roger Ebert gave half a star out of four, and called it "an appallingly silly movie, from its juvenile comic overture to its dreadfully sincere conclusion."